frack113/sigma_redcanaryco/md/tests/ddfb0bc1-3c3f-47e9-a298-550ecfefacbd.md

 [back](../index.md)
 # ListCronjobs
 Cover by sigma :x:

 ## MITRE
 ### Tactic
-privilege-escalation
+  - privilege-escalation
-persistence
+  - persistence
-execution
+  - execution

 ### technique
-T1053.007
+  - T1053.007

+### Sigma

-Many more think to do...
+ So many other things to do...